DHTMLX/docs-todolist/docs/guides/task_users.md

 # Task assignees

-You can delegate tasks to one or several people.
+Delegate tasks to one or several people.

-## Configuring task assignees
+## Configure task assignees

-The list of assignees is specified via the [`users`](../../api/configs/users_config/) configuration property of To Do List.
+Specify the list of assignees through the [`users`](api/configs/users_config.md) configuration property of the To Do List.
+The example below defines four users:

 ~~~js
 const users = [